williamVbrines/ImageToASCII-ProjectExample/TECHNICALDOC.md

 - Use Snake Case (Underscore Notation or Lowercase With Underscores) for variable and function names.
 - Use the [PEP-8 Guidelines](https://peps.python.org/pep-0008/)

+## Version Control
+Eh I don't really need Version Control for this project but that is the last words of many people who lost their project.
+I am NOT willing to take that bet this time around.
+Thus I will be using GIT.
+### Branching
+- I will branch once the initial documentation is made.
+- Each branch will represent a signal task which it will be named after.
+>- Once the branch is complete it looked over and will be merged.
+- Once the project is in working order aka complete a branch will be made as a release named with the project title then a version number.
+- There is no other contributors so no other precautions or complications will be made to the GIT structure.

 ## External Libraries

 ### Pillow: